JannatulFerdaus390/SQL_Employee_Data_Analysis/README.md

 2. Create a table and insert the data.
 3. Select columns with null values in them.
 Deleted all NULL values from the datasets, deleted unnecessary rows and Character, renamed column index.

 **Feature Engineering:** This will help generate some new columns from existing ones.

-Added a new column named “Gender” to give insight of employees gender in the form of Male and Female.
+1. Added a new column named “Gender” to give insight of employees gender in the form of Male and Female.
 This will help answer the question which are based on Gender.
+2. Joined two dataset by "inner join" formula which aids to solve some prroblem.
 *********************************************************************************************************
 ## Queries and Case